Ruiqi Wang

 -

-In AI for Health, I apply computer vision and action recognition techniques to improve the quality of life for individuals with cognitive impairments.
-My projects include systems that detect and correct action sequencing errors to assist users in tasks such as cooking, using prompts to guide them through the process independently.
-Additionally, I am involved in research that leverages deep learning and computer vision to identify blood cancers from microscopic images, advancing diagnostic capabilities in healthcare.
+In AI for Health, my Smart Kitchen project uses computer vision and action recognition to help individuals with cognitive impairments by detecting and correcting action sequencing errors in daily tasks like cooking.
+I also apply deep learning and computer vision to identify blood cancers from microscopic images, improving diagnostic accuracy.

 news